fernandopalafox/fernandopalafox.github.io/content/writing/breakups.md

 </figure>

 I'm currently going through a hard breakup.
 We ended the relationship on good terms and the reasons were relatively benign.
 In the long run, this may even be better for both of us, especially given our current priorities.
-I'm also old enough to know that time, does indeed, heal all wounds.
+I am now old enough to understand that time, does indeed, heal all wounds.
 Still, no amount of reflecting turns off the whirlwind of emotions I feel right now.

 Perhaps one of the most memorable experiences I've had in my life was lying in next to her, looking straight into her eyes and realizing that in her gaze I saw everything.